 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-When it comes to ClickUp vs Asana, our testing shows that ClickUp is a better project management tool than Asana.
-ClickUp has a better range of tools for task management and collaboration than Asana.
+When it comes to ClickUp vs Asana, our project management software testing shows that ClickUp and Asana tied overall, both scoring 4.5/5.
+You’ll find ClickUp has a better range of tools for task management and collaboration than Asana, so you might prefer it if you’re managing complex projects.
 However, Asana is simpler and easier to set up than ClickUp.
+In summary…

 Price From All prices listed as per user, per month (billed annually) | Score The overall score obtained from our most recent round of project management software user testing. | Free Version | Pros | Cons | Support | Verdict | ||